ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 simply t=u dropping the implicit type of t and u.

-8.6.1 rewrite term
+8.6.1 rewrite @term
 ~~~~~~~~~~~~~~~~~~

 This tactic applies to any goal.
-The type of term must have the form
+The type of @term must have the form

-forall (x 1 :A 1 ) … (x n :A n )eq term 1 term 2 .
+forall (x 1 :A 1 ) … (x n :A n )eq @term @term .

 where eq is the Leibniz equality or a registered setoid equality.

-Then rewrite term finds the first subterm matchingterm 1 in the goal,
+Then rewrite @term finds the first sub@term matching@term in the goal,
-resulting in instances term 1 ′ and term 2 ′ and then replaces every
+resulting in instances @term ′ and @term ′ and then replaces every
-occurrence of term 1 ′ by term 2 ′.
+occurrence of @term ′ by @term ′.
 Hence, some of the variables x i
 are solved by unification, and some of the types A 1 , …,A n become
 new subgoals.

 **Error messages:**

 #.
-The term provided does not end with an equation
+The @term provided does not end with an equation
 #.
 Tactic generated a subgoal identical to the original goalThis
-   happens if term 1 does not occur in the goal.
+   happens if @term does not occur in the goal.

 **Variants:**

-#. rewrite -> termIs equivalent to rewrite term
+#. rewrite -> @termIs equivalent to rewrite @term
-#. rewrite <- termUses the equality term 1 =term 2 from right to left
+#. rewrite <- @termUses the equality @term =@term from right to left
-#. rewrite term in clauseAnalogous to rewrite term but rewriting is
+#. rewrite @term in clauseAnalogous to rewrite @term but rewriting is
    done followingclause (similarly to 8.7).
 For instance:

     + rewrite H in H1 will rewrite H in the hypothesisH1 instead of the